jimangel/jimangel.io/content/posts/2022-12-23-vmware-homelab-p1-intro-and-considerations/index.md

 There's a couple soft assumptions:

-- Familiarity of networking concepts.
+- Familiar with networking concepts
   - VLANs
   - OSI model
   - General routing
-- Familiarity of VMware concepts.
+- Familiar with VMware concepts
   - VCSA: vCenter Server Appliance VM to manage clusters and hosts
   - ESXi: The OS for vSphere hosts
   - DRS: Distributed Resource Scheduler that spreads the VMs across hosts inside a cluster